shiva-miriyala/docs-pupi/pages/web_cloud/test-webpass/create-apps/create-apps-runtime-operations/guide.en-ca.md

 without having to rebuild your whole app.

 {{% version/only "1" %}}
-You can use runtime operations if you have Grid or {{% names/dedicated-gen-3 %}} environments.
+You can use runtime operations if you have Grid or Dedicated Gen 3 environments.

 ## Define a runtime operation